wayneluke/vbFaker/README.md

 # vbFaker

-Creates fake data in a vBulletin 5 installation.
+These scripts were written to rapidly create large amounts of fake data in a vBulletin 5 installation.
 In order to do this, it utilizes the vBulletin API.

 ## Installing

 To install:

 1. [Install Composer](https://getcomposer.org/download/).
-1. Install vBulletin 5 into a web accessible directory.
+2. Install vBulletin 5 into a web accessible directory.
     - Your vBulletin installation must have a user with the userid of 1.
+    - For best results, a number of channels should be created.
+These can be listed in createPosts.php
-1. Download this repository to your local drive.
+3. Download this repository to your local drive.
-1. Copy the vBFaker directory into your /core/ directory.
-1. Open a command line window (cmd, wsl, bash, zsh, etc...)
+4. Open a command line window (cmd, wsl, bash, zsh, etc...)
-1. From the command line change to the vbFaker directory.
+5. From the command line change to the vbFaker directory.
     - `cd /vbulletin/core/vbFaker`
-1. Run `composer update`.
+6. Run `composer update`.
+7. Rename config.inc.php to config.php
+8. Update the variables within config.php to point to your specific vBulletin install.

 ### Dependencies